A Dreamy Thanksgiving Side Dish!

 - To freeze: Allow to cool completely, then cover tightly with plastic wrap and aluminum foil.
 Freeze for up to 3 months.

-Southern Corn Pudding pairs wonderfully with a variety of main dishes, such as roasted chicken, barbecued ribs, or even a simple grilled steak.
+This Southern-style corn pudding pairs wonderfully with a variety of main dishes, such as roasted chicken, barbecued ribs, or even a simple pan-seared steak.
 It’s also a perfect addition to holiday feasts like Thanksgiving or Christmas dinners!
-For a more traditional cornbread, you may like trying our Cast Iron Skillet Cornbread.
+For a more traditional cornbread, you may like trying this crispy cast iron cornbread.

 Truly 100x tastier and more impressive than boxed Jiffy corn pudding.
 What are you waiting for?!